Our school curriculum

 Intent, Implementation, Impact

-At St. Mary & All Saints our aim is to develop the whole child.
-We achieve this through a values based, language rich and knowledge-centred approach to teaching and learning.
+At St. Mary & All Saints our aim is to develop the whole child so they are able to reach their full potential and flourish in life.
+We achieve this through living out our three core values of kindness, readiness and curiosity.
 Our aim is to weave these three themes through everything we do.

-Our intention is to develop and maintain a set of shared values, which recognise our church distinctiveness, our diverse community and prepares our children for a rapidly evolving, modern world.
+Our intention is to nurture and maintain a set of shared values and high expectations, which recognise our church distinctiveness, our diverse community and prepares our children for life in a rapidly evolving, modern world.

-Our intention is to ensure all children are challenged and supported so they can achieve their very best.
+Our intention is to ensure all children have the intellectual, emotional, spiritual and social skills they need so they can achieve their very best.

-As a school, our ethos is built around a foundation of core values, namely appreciation, compassion, love, perseverance, respect and trust.
-These values are the basis for the social, intellectual, emotional, spiritual and moral development of our children.
-Each term we consider a different value and embed this through:
+As a school, our ethos is built around our vision and values and these underpin every lesson, every experience and every day in our school.
+They are the basis for the social, intellectual, emotional, spiritual and moral development of our children.

 - Whole school and key stage assemblies